andrewxhill/andrewxhill.github.io/_posts/2015-03-27-in-defense-of-burger-cartography.markdown

 [![tweet](/img/posts/cartography/burger.png)](https://twitter.com/andrewxhill/status/576442676419125248)

 I'm sure that some people saw my tweet and were like, "Oh ziing, good one!
 Use markers and proper color composition or get off the map!".
-But the tweet was genuine my love for this map.
-It tickles me and makes me really think a lot about what playful cartography will do next.
+But the tweet was genuine love for this map.
+It tickles me and makes me really think a lot about how important it is to remember that our rules are temporary.
 I'm ready to learn.

-Get ready to fall in love with cartography all over again!
+Get ready to fall in love with mapping all over again!